 As soon as possible following successful completion of their doctoral examinations, but certainly within the semester following the examination, students should file for candidacy with the Lehigh Graduate School.
 Application-for-candidacy forms are available in the English Office.
 Applications must be accompanied by a dissertation proposal approved by the dissertation committee and the graduate coordinator.

-The Dissertation for the Doctor of Philosophy Program in English
+The Dissertation for Lehigh University’s Doctor of Philosophy Program in English

 Each candidate has a dissertation committee of three members in the department and one Lehigh faculty member from another department.
 The dissertation committee is chosen by the student, the graduate coordinator, and the dissertation supervisor.

 The candidate should establish with the dissertation supervisor a timetable:

 1. that will permit the supervisor to read the draft version section by section so that the completed dissertation, approved by the supervisor, will be ready for examination by the other three members of the dissertation committee no later than April 1 if the degree is to be conferred in June, August 1 if in October, and November 1 if in January.

 2. It is, however, very desirable for the other members of the committee also to read the draft version in progress in order to preclude any need for extensive, unexpected final revisions.
 Candidates writing dissertations should work out with the committee a schedule that will take into account any exigencies that may arise from faculty schedules during the academic year, and that do not require faculty to be on campus during summer months or during leaves of absence.